Canis-feliforme/bggn213/class14/class14.md

 # make a new column (called symbol) containing the gene symbols
 mycounts$symbol <- mapIds(org.Hs.eg.db,         # takes the table
                      keys=row.names(mycounts),  # the keys
-                     column="SYMBOL",           # the oclumn to map to keytype="ENSEMBL",         # where the keys come from multiVals="first")         # if two ORFs overlap
+                     column="SYMBOL",           # the column to map to keytype="ENSEMBL",         # where the keys come from multiVals="first")         # if two ORFs overlap
 ```